cxcscut/OrdinaryLife/README.md

 # minigame_Tencent

-minigame project of tencent class
+minigame project of tencent class developed by Unity